The Devil in Booger Hollow

 "Where do they live?"

-"In the brick house next to the church."
+"In that big brick house next to the church."

-"He said she left him.
+"He said she had left him.
 Walked out.
-He figured she met some guy at work."
+He figured she had met some man where she works."

 "Where is that?"

-"The Luck Lady, a restaurant up on the interstate."
+"The Luck Lady, a restaurant up on Interstate 79."

 "Is that something your daughter would do?
-Run off with a guy?"
+Run off with a man?"

 "Absolutely not.
 Clystine would never do anything like that.
-Never."
+Never.
+Ask anyone who knows her."

 "Did you explain that to the pastor?"